Rikonardo/CafeBabe/README.md

 }
 ```

 Changing class or class member name will automatically change value in the constant pool on related index.
-This can lead to unexpected behavior when single Utf8 constant used in multiple places, so it's recommended to create separate constant poll entry when renaming huge classes:
+This can lead to unexpected behavior when single Utf8 constant used in multiple places, so it's recommended to create separate constant pool entry when renaming:

 ```kotlin
 fun main(args: Array<String>) {